 Patients who develop IPA and IPM suffer serious morbidity and high mortality as the result of organism-mediated pulmonary injury.
 Aspergillus spp. and Mucorales mediate pulmonary injury through several mechanisms, the most striking of which is angioinvasion.
 Through the mechanism of angioinvasion, the damaged blood vessels and endothelium promote vascular thrombosis with ensuing tissue ischemia, infarction, and necrosis.
 In thrombocytopenic hosts, the infarction is hemorrhagic resulting in impaired ventilation of the damaged lung.
 Assessment of this process is assessed by pulmonary infarct scores, lung weights, and computerized tomographic scans.

-3.1.1 Methods

-For assessment of pulmonary lesion scores and lung weights, the entire heart-lung block is carefully resected at necropsy.
+For assessment of pulmonary lesion scores and lung weights, resect carefully the entire heart-lung block at necropsy.

-The heart is then dissected away from lungs, leaving tracheobronchial tree and lungs intact.
+Dissect the heart away from lungs, leaving tracheobronchial tree and lungs intact.

-Lungs are weighed and inspected by at least two observers, who are blinded to the treatment group, and hemorrhagic infarct lesions (if any) are recorded in each individual lobe.
+Weigh the lungs and inspect by at least two observers, who are blinded to the treatment group, and record hemorrhagic infarct lesions (if any) in each individual lobe.

-Dark red consolidated lesions, that correspond histologically to coagulative necrosis and intra-alveolar hemorrhage, are defined as hemorrhagic infarcts.
+Define hemorrhagic infarcts as dark red consolidated lesions that correspond histologically to coagulative necrosis and intra-alveolar hemorrhage.

-The number of positive lobes is added together, and the mean value of all positive lobes is calculated for each treatment group [5-10].
+Add the number of positive lobes together, and calculate the mean value of all positive lobes for each treatment group [5-10].

-4. Ultrafast computerized tomography:

-4.1 2-dimensional computerized tomography
+3.2.2 Ultrafast computerized tomography (UFCT):

-Ultrafast computerized tomography is an accurate tool in measuring pulmonary infiltrates in real time in experimental IPA.
+Two-dimensional ultrafast computerized tomography is an accurate tool in measuring pulmonary infiltrates in real time in experimental IPA.
 Pulmonary infiltrates in neutropenic hosts with invasive pulmonary aspergillosis are caused by vascular invasion, hemorrhagic infarction, and tissue necrosis.
 Monitoring the dynamics of pulmonary injury of invasive aspergillosis is an important tool for assessing response to antifungal therapy and vaccines.
 Serial CT scans of the lungs are obtained during all experiments in order to monitor the effects of antifungal or vaccine therapy on organism-mediated pulmonary injury during the course of infection.

-4.1.1 Methods

-Rabbits are sedated with ketamine and xylazine and then placed prone, head first, on the scanning couch.
+Sedate the rabbits with ketamine and xylazine and place prone, head first, on the scanning couch.

-CT is performed with an ultrafast electron-beam CT scanner (model CE 0459 HiSpeed CT/I; GE Medical Systems, Milwaukee, Wis.).
+Perform CT with an ultrafast electron-beam CT scanner (see Note 3).

-With the high-resolution, table-incremented, volume acquisition mode, 3-mm-thick ultrafast CT scans are obtained every 4 s.

-A small scan circle and a 9.6-cm-diameter reconstruction circle with a matrix of 512 by 512 are used; these parameters resulted in a pixel size of less than 1 mm.
+Use a small scan circle and a 9.6-cm-diameter reconstruction circle with a matrix of 512 by 512 (see Note 4).

-Scan parameters are 80 kV and 120 mA, and the scan duration is 0.8 s.
+Scan parameters are 80 kV and 120 mA, and the scan duration is 0.8 s (see Note 5).

-In virtually all cases, 30 slices are sufficient to scan the entire thorax of the rabbit.
-Images are photographed by using lung windows with a level of −600 Hounsfield units and a width of 1,800 Hounsfield units.
+Photograph the images by using lung windows with a level of −600 Hounsfield units and a width of 1,800 Hounsfield units.

-A mean 2-dimensional CT scan lesion score is established by evaluating the infiltrate in each lobe.
+Establish a mean 2-dimensional CT scan lesion score by evaluating the infiltrate in each lobe (see Note 6 and 7).

-The pulmonary lesion score in each lobe is initially 0.
-Each lobe is evaluated and scored independently.
-If the pulmonary infiltrate within the lobe demonstrated worsening, stabilization, or improvement, a score of -1, 0, or +1, respectively, is added at that time to the previous score.

-The mean pulmonary lesion score for that day represents the mean of all lobes of all rabbits in each treatment group [11].

-4.2 Multidimensional volumetric imaging (MDVI)
+3.2.3 Multidimensional volumetric imaging (MDVI)